Balhau/balhauapi/README.md

         mediafolder: /tmp/whynot

-You can do something like this
+at the same time the environment variable point to this file should be defined

+    CONFIG_FILE_ENV=<path_for_yaml_file>

+You got more information about the setup on a [container setup](https://github.com/Balhau/kuber/blob/master/apps/balhauapi/Dockerfile) made for this.

+## Overall structure

+This component can be divided in three distinct parts.

+   * Reusable code that is expected to live inside the **libbalhauapi.rlib**
+   * Set of command line programs that are responsible for a set of routines for ingesting data
+   * An executable program that is a rocket based webserver that will expose a set of features as a microservice

+### API

+The services currently enabled by the weserver are defined bellow

+  * Reboot a host

         curl -H "Content-Type: application/json" -X POST -d '{ "host" : "pi1" }' http://localhost:5000/automation/reboot